etignone/Deep-Reinforcement-Learning---Udacity-Nanodegree/Projects/Collaboration_and_Competition_Project/README.md

 ## Instructions

-Enter the cloned repository and open a jupyter notebook:
+Enter the cloned repository and start the jupyter notebook server with the command line:

     jupyter notebook

-Before running code in the notebook, change the kernel to match the navigation environment by using the drop-down Kernel menu.
+Then open the jupyter notebook Tennis.ipynb.
+Before running code in the notebook, change the kernel to match the tennis environment by using the drop-down Kernel menu.

 ### Resources